High-expressibility Quantum Neural Networks using only classical resources: Theory

-Indeed, the observable $O$ is typically a linear combination of a polynomial number of Pauli strings.
-Therefore, the action of $\mathcal{U}_C$ on $O$ can be obtained by simple swap rules for Pauli operators under the application of Clifford circuits, which can be efficiently performed classically.
-The resulting expectation value of the transformed operator ${U}^\dagger_C\, O \, {U}^{\phantom{\dagger}}_C $ on the MPS part of the state can be computed by standard tensor contraction operations.
 Random sampling of CMPS states requires specifying $\mathcal{P}=4n\chi^2$ continuous parameters, which fully characterize the MPS part and are sampled as previously described.
 Additionally, the Clifford unitary $U_C$ needs to be chosen.
-Since the Clifford group for $n$ qubits is finite (and thus countable), each Clifford unitary can be uniquely defined by its action on the generators of the Pauli group, or equivalently, by a binary symplectic matrix, up to a global phase~\cite{hostens2005stabilizer}.
-In this framework, random Clifford circuits can be sampled by adopting the method of Ref.~\cite{bravyi2021logic}.
+Since the Clifford group for $n$ qubits is finite (and thus countable), each Clifford unitary can be uniquely defined by its action on the generators of the Pauli group, or equivalently, by a binary symplectic matrix, up to a global phase~\citep{hostens2005stabilizer}.
+In this framework, random Clifford circuits can be sampled by adopting the method of~\citep{bravyi2021logic}.
 On the contrary, we note that sticking to a single fixed Clifford unitary $\overline{U}_C$ is not suitable for our analysis, as it would yield the same values of $\mathcal{F}^{(t)}$ and $D_{\rm KL}$ as in the MPS case, as can be easily verified by substitution in Eqs.~\eqref{eq:frame_potential} and~\eqref{eq:expressibility}.